 3. Stimulate the whole body.

-While traditionally it’s the woman who needs a body rub to warm up to the sexual moment, a guy with PE could really use one.
+While traditionally it’s the woman who needs a body rub to warm up to the sexual moment, a guy with premature ejaculation could really use one.
 He learns to experience enjoyment in his whole body instead of just the excitement in his penis.
 Spreading the sensations decentralized his obsession and anxiety about his performance, focusing him on pleasure.

 4. Sex therapy

-Unless the PE issue is complicated by trauma, severe childhood upbringings, or marital distress, sex therapy can be successful within a fairly short time.
+Unless the premature ejaculation issue is complicated by trauma, severe childhood upbringings, or marital distress, sex therapy can be successful within a fairly short time.
 Standard treatment uses guided steps of progressive sexual stimulation to stop well before he feels the inevitability of climax.
 If his partner is cooperative and enthusiastic, a good outcome is nearly guaranteed.
 Often, the biggest problem is that men wait too long to address the problem; the delay in getting help complicates their relationship and compromises their partner’s willingness to participate in treatment.

 5. Medical interventions